arteknix/Getting-Started-with-C-Python-AVR/README.md

 # Getting-Started-with-C-Python-AVR
-This is to get some friends started with a more complete way on using Atmels AVR microcontrollers.
+This is to get some friends started with a more complete way of using Atmels AVR microcontrollers.